 A FRAGMENT OF THOUGHT

 This is a verbatim reprint of the original edition (1887) of THROUGH THE GATES OF GOLD, together with a commentary by William Q. Judge taken from his magazine, The Path, March, 1887.
 Theosophical University Press, Pasadena, California (print version also available).
 Electronic version ISBN 1-55700-044-1.
-Because of limitations in the ASCII character set, and for ease of searching, no diacritical marks appear in this electronic version.
+For ease of searching, no diacritical marks appear in this electronic version.

 Part 1 (37K)